 we met in low light, shimmering colorful down on our heads full of childish naivety.
 It was in a place, just built for us to enjoy, dream and play within.
 And when the morning came we opened a new chapter upon the nights dreams.

 We gathered around the light, warming our hearts from each others nearness.
 It is simple and fragile this place called home but for you the ‚where‘ doesn’t seem to matter too much anyways.
-Your families come from so many places and the process of making home is still in a progress.
-While on the other side of that wall we see from here, home is in great danger so the land you live on would be yours one day.
-It would be easy for me to ask why you wouldn’t fight for a better world outside your door?
-But we are all doing it, accepting someone elses suffering so we can feel like living a safe and peaceful life.
-Just the space between those others and our doorstep varies.
+Your families come from so many places and making home is in your DNA and still in a progress.
+While on the other side of that wall we see from here, home for others is in great danger so the land you live on would be fully yours one day.
+It would be easy for me to ask why you wouldn’t fight for a better world outside your door.
+But whatever nation one lives in, we are all doing it: Accepting someone else’s suffering so we can feel like living a safe and peaceful life.
+Just the distance between those others and our doorstep varies.

 I feel comfortable when I’m with you.
-And even though the croaking sounds we form describe different things, I get you.
+And even though the somewhat similar croaking sounds we form describe different things, I get you.
 It is intuition that tells you what to do and when it seems you came to a dead end, you just ask „What to do?“ with an accepting smile because you can only do so much.
-Your dolce vita, mixed with feeling of being a tribe and a pushing „Yalla“!
+Your way of living the dolce vita, mixed with that feeling of being a tribe and a pushing „Yalla“!

 2015 - 2017